AdobeDocs/experience-manager-65-lts.en/help/sites-administering/tc-tic.md

     * If configurations already exist, click Show Configurations, and then click the + link that appears next to Available Configurations.

 1. Type a name for the configuration and then click Create.
-1. Configure the properties on the Sites, Communities, and Assets tab, and then click OK.
+1. Configure the properties on the Sites, and Assets tab, and then click OK.

 ## Configuring Pages for Translation {#configuring-pages-for-translation}